i0Ek3/PythonCrashCourse/README.md

 # PythonCrashCourse

-Python learning notes.This is not my first time to learn Python,but its my first time to write .py files on github.Uh..thats personally.
+Python learning notes.
+This is not my first time to learn Python,but its my first time to write .py files on github.
+Uh...that's cool, reference only!

 ```Python
 print("Hello Python!")